-Numbness is caused by damage, irritation or compression of nerves.
-A single nerve branch or several nerves may be affected, as with a slipped disk in the back or carpal tunnel syndrome in the wrist.
-Certain diseases such as diabetes, or toxins such as chemotherapy drugs or alcohol, can damage the longer, more-sensitive nerve fibers (such as those going to your feet) and cause numbness.
+Numbness is caused by damage, irritation or pressure on the nerves.
+A single nerve branch or several nerves may be affected.
+Examples include a slipped disk in the back or carpal tunnel syndrome in the wrist.
+Certain diseases, such as diabetes, or toxins such as chemotherapy or alcohol can damage longer, more sensitive nerve fibers.
+These include the nerve fibers that go to the feet.

-Numbness commonly affects nerves outside of the brain and spinal cord, usually causing a lack of sensation in the arms, legs, hands and feet.
+Numbness commonly affects nerves outside of the brain and spinal cord.
+When these nerves are affected, it can cause a lack of feeling in the arms, legs, hands and feet.

-Numbness alone, or numbness associated with pain or other unpleasant sensations, isn't usually due to life-threatening disorders such as strokes or tumors.
+Numbness alone or numbness associated with pain or other unpleasant sensations isn't usually due to life-threatening conditions.
+At times, it may be associated with conditions such as stroke or tumor.

-Your doctor will need detailed information about your symptoms to diagnose the cause of your numbness.
-A variety of tests may be needed to confirm the cause before appropriate treatment can begin.
+Your healthcare professional needs detailed information about your symptoms to diagnose the cause of your numbness.
+Several types of tests may be needed to confirm the cause before treatment can begin.

 Brain and nervous system conditions